farahc123/tech501-week3/provisioning steps.md

 # Steps to deploy 2-tier architecture in AWS

-1. Create DB app instance (i.e. VM):
+1. Create DB app instance (i.e. VM) -- the optiosn here are different to Azure:
    - name
    - Ubuntu 22.04 LTS
    - t3.micro
    - create keypair: AWS will give the private key contents; download and securely store; use a bash command to work out the public key and store this too
    - Use default network (VPC) and subnet
    - Create security group, allowing SSH from anywhere for testing purpose
- 2. Provision app VM:
+ 2. Connect via SSH (this looks a little different on Azure) and provision app VM:
     1. update and upgrade packages
     2. install gnupg curl, which we will use to download  gpg key
     3. create file list